TihayaKousaka/RLinf-dev/docs/source-en/rst_source/examples/embodied/realworld_rlt_joint.rst

        keyboard_reward_wrapper: single_stage

 If ``target_pos`` is not calibrated yet, manual keyboard reward is usually more reliable than automatic success.
+This is also the current default Stage2 path: both train and eval keep ``keyboard_reward_wrapper: single_stage`` enabled, and the operator provides the final reward via ``a/b/c``.
 Once the automatic success threshold is calibrated, consider disabling keyboard reward for evaluation.

 Run SOP
 -------